Salem/Pisot Numbers in the Weyl Spectrum: Coxeter Group

 \subsection{Formulas for Spectral radii}

-In this section, we obtain a formula for the characteristic polynomial of a given $\omega \in \Omega_d$ up to cyclotomic factors.
-Since $\omega_p$ in Proposition \ref{P:decom} is only related to the cyclotomic factor, we may assume both $\omega_p$ and $\rho$ in Proposition $\ref{P:decom}$ are identity.
+In this subsection, we obtain a formula for the characteristic polynomial of a given $\omega \in \Omega_d$ up to cyclotomic factors.
+Since $\omega_p$ in Proposition \ref{P:decom} relates only to the cyclotomic factor, we may assume both $\omega_p$ and $\rho$ in Proposition $\ref{P:decom}$ are the identity.